z-todorovic/ha-remote-repo/README.md

 - Ensure the add-on is running
 - Verify that the Instance ID is registered in Securicloud
-- Check add-on logs for connection status messages
+- Check the add-on logs for connection status messages

-Resetting the Instance ID can resolve issues related to revoked or expired access credentials.
+Resetting the Instance ID can resolve issues related to revoked or expired access.

 ---